zokier a year ago

 So I'm not sure.

-• zokier 2 days ago
+• zokier a year ago

 I would be really surprised if hat (or spectre) could tile sphere.
 Afaik most tilings of planes do not work on spheres.

-rini17 2 days ago
+rini17 a year ago

 Next frontier: aperiodic tilings with irrational angles (meant, tiles having angles of x*2pi were x is irrational).
 Or are these proven to be impossible?